This post may contain affiliate links.

-This Harvest Cobb Salad is full of fall textures and flavors from roasted butternut squash, toasty pecans, crispy bacon, apples, dried cranberries, and a maple vinaigrette that’s so good you could drink it.
-Atop a bed of mixed salad greens and kale—this fall harvest salad is one heck of a hearty entrée salad!
+This Fall Harvest Salad is full of autumn flavors from roasted butternut squash, toasty pecans, crispy bacon, apples, dried cranberries, and a maple vinaigrette that’s so good you could drink it.
+Inspired by a classic cobb salad, can be served as an entrée or smaller serving as a side salad.

-In keeping with tradition, this salad does still feature roasted chicken and bacon—but frankly it would also be delicious with leftover turkey from Thanksgiving, which is why I’ve listed either in the ingredient list.
+In keeping with tradition, this salad does still feature roasted chicken and bacon—but it would also be delicious with leftover turkey from Thanksgiving.
+Other than that, almost every other component has been turned on its head.

 I prefer the oven method over the stove-top method because it’s quicker, the nuts toast more evenly, and it’s easier to avoid burning the nuts.